Effective date: Dec. 1, 2016

 - If you give us your email address, we may email you information about our products and services, tips about healthy living or when we open a new location.

 - Patients also ask us if they can email their providers about their health care.
 Whenever possible, we prefer that patients use MyChart to securely communicate with health care providers because of the inherent risk that email communications are unsecure.

 Ask us to limit what we use or disclose

 - You can ask us not to use or disclose certain health information for treatment, payment or our operations.
 We are not required to agree to your request, and we may say “no” if it would affect your care.

-- You can make a request for a restriction by completing the Request for Restriction of Access to Protected Health Information form and mailing it to the Administrative Director of Medical Information Management, 600 Ackerman Road, Room E2098, Columbus, OH 43202.
+- You can make a request for a restriction by completing the Request for Restriction of Access to Protected Health Information form and mailing it to the Release of Information, Medical Information Management, 110 Doan Hall, 410 W. 10th Avenue, Columbus, OH 43210.